Route

 In Lithuania, Baltic Coastal Hiking mainly goes along sandy beaches and dunes, small forest trails, and seaside meadows on the Curonian Lagoon side.

-In Latvia, Baltic Coastal Hiking mainly goes along sandy beaches, in some places, rocky beaches, and for short stretches, through coastal meadows.
-Sandy dune habitats are characteristic to the Latvian coast.
-There are well-trodden trails and small roads in the seaside forests.
+In Latvia, Baltic Coastal Hiking mainly involves sandy beaches, rocky beaches in some places, and short stretches through coastal meadows.
+Sandy dune habitats are characteristic of the Latvian coast.
+Well-trodden trails and small roads are also present in the seaside forests.

-In Estonia, Baltic Coastal Hiking goes along the very seashore for around 100 km, mainly between Haapsalu and Tallinn.
-In other places, crossing the coastline becomes difficult as it is shaped by numerous capes, peninsulas, wetlands with reeds, floodplains, lagoons and shallow coves, which is why the remaining distance of around 500 km has to be covered via seaside trails, roads and along country roads.
+In Estonia, Baltic Coastal Hiking goes along the seashore for around 100 km, mainly between Haapsalu and Tallinn.
+In other places, crossing the coastline becomes difficult as it is shaped by numerous capes, peninsulas, wetlands with reeds, floodplains, lagoons, and shallow coves.
+This is why the remaining distance of around 500 km has to be covered via seaside trails, roads, and country roads.

 Starting Point